 You might find it odd to see a quote from a basketball coach in a design post, but this little quote got me to thinking.
-Have you ever purchased furniture, even special ordered it, carefully considering the upholstery color and texture, comparing it to your wall paint and carpets, agonizing over your choices, taking samples home to view in daylight vs. evening, and then, when it’s all over and the furniture is delivered, you feel a little let down?
+Have you ever purchased furniture, even special ordered it, carefully considering the upholstery color and texture.
+You compared it to your wall paint and carpets and agonized over your choices.
+You even brought samples home to view them in daylight vs. evening.
+And then, when it’s all over and the furniture is delivered, you feel a little let down?
 You know something is not quite right, but you can’t put your finger on what’s wrong.

 Doubt and panic begins to set in.
 You think, “I chose the wrong fabric, wood, or fill in the blank” “I should have picked the blue one!” “ I should have watched more HGTV!”

 Relax, take a deep breath and think about that little nugget of wisdom from Mr. Wooden: “It’s the little details. . . [that] make big things happen.”
 There’s nothing wrong with your choices, your room just isn’t finished.
 You focused on the big picture items but forgot about the details!
 I’m not sure what details are important to basketball, but for interior design, accessories are the “vital details” that bring your room together and turn it from bland to grand.